 Biometric security is on-point with an under-display fingerprint scanner that works well, and standard connectivity options are accounted for – NFC, Bluetooth 5.1, aptX HD wireless codec, and more.

-Battery life – Great battery performance and fast wired and wireless charging
+- 50w wired and 30w wireless charging

 The Mi 10 Pro delivers excellent battery life, bettering most 2020 flagships.
 An episode of This is Us, which clocks in at just shy of an hour only took the battery down by four percent at max brightness, and the phone made it through a full day with over 30 percent battery remaining most days with moderate use.